 Gifts of Life Insurance

 Many of our friends have life insurance policies that are no longer needed for their security or the security of their families.
 A good example is a policy for a child's education, but the child is now an adult and the policy is no longer needed.

-A charitable gift annuity is a great way to make meaningful gifts while enjoying income and tax benefits that can also help enhance your future financial well-being.
-Under the terms of a gift annuity, you make a charitable gift of cash or other property.
-You, and/or others if you desire, then receive fixed payments for life.
+A charitable gift annuity is a great way to make meaningful gifts while enjoying income and tax benefits that can also help enhance a donor's future financial well-being.
+Under the terms of a gift annuity, a charitable gift of cash or other property is made.
+Then the donor and/or others if desired receive fixed payments for life.
 Payout rates vary depending on your age.
 And, of course, your gift benefits the program at Memorial Medical Center that you wish to support, or areas of our greatest need.